hutchida/your-basket/README.md

 # Instructions

-You will need to have the vue cli installed globally, then all the dependencies, then run the app:
+Using npm you'll need to install all the dependencies, then run the app:

-npm install @vue/cli-service -g

 npm install